loftuxab/alfresco-community-loftux/projects/installer/README_tomcat_linux.txt

                    identified by 'alfresco' with grant option;"

 The Alfresco 'alf_start_tc.sh' starts the database and runs Tomcat's 'run.sh'.
-The 'alf_stop_tc.sh' runs Tomcat's 'shutdown.sh' and shutsdown the database.
+The 'alf_stop_tc.sh' runs Tomcat's 'shutdown.sh'.